Paw Patrol: The Mighty Movie: Plot

-After the destruction of the Cloud Catcher and Mayor Humdinger's arrest, (Note: As depicted in Paw Patrol: The Movie (2021)) meteoriticist Victoria Vance steals a giant electromagnet from Hank and Janet's scrapyard, inadvertently setting a fire that traps the owners.
+Following the destruction of the Cloud Catcher and Mayor Humdinger's arrest, (Note: As depicted in Paw Patrol: The Movie (2021)) meteoriticist Victoria Vance steals a giant electromagnet from Hank and Janet's scrapyard, inadvertently setting a fire that traps the owners.
 Janet sends Ryder and the Paw Patrol pups to extinguish the fire.

 At Adventure City, the citizens gather for a meteor shower, while Ryder introduces the Paw Patrol to Nano, Mini, and Tot, three Pomeranians who wish to be part of the team as Junior Patrollers.
-Meanwhile, Victoria travels to an abandoned observatory and creates a Meteor Magnet from what she stole, hoping to attract an incoming magical meteor.
+Meanwhile, Vance travels to an abandoned observatory and creates a Meteor Magnet from what she stole, hoping to attract an incoming magical meteor.
 The machine malfunctions, causing the meteor to head for Paw Tower.
-Ryder and the pups evacuate the tower, and help the civilians escape before the meteor damages the tower and the street below it; the Paw Patrol takes the rock to their Aircraft Carrier headquarters for analysis.
+Ryder and the pups evacuate the tower, and help the civilians escape before the meteor destroys the tower and wrecks the street below it.
+The Paw Patrol takes the rock to their Aircraft Carrier headquarters for analysis.

 That night, Skye awakens as the meteor rock begins to glow.
 It splits to reveal seven crystals, one of which grants her the powers of flight and super strength.
 The other pups each take a crystal to gain powers themselves, but as Liberty seems to have no abilities, Ryder assigns her to train the Junior Patrollers.

-Victoria, having been arrested for public endangerment, escapes prison with Humdinger and the Kitten Catastrophe Crew.
+Vance, having been arrested for public endangerment, escapes prison with Humdinger and the Kitten Catastrophe Crew.
 Inside Humdinger's private airplane, the group plans to trap the Paw Patrol, who have now re-branded as "the Mighty Pups".
-Victoria deliberately destroys one of the plane's engines and calls Ryder, who sends Skye to investigate.
-Victoria steals Skye's crystal and parachutes out of the plane alongside Humdinger and the kittens, except for Skye.
+Vance deliberately destroys one of the plane's engines and calls Ryder, who sends Skye to investigate.
+Vance steals Skye's crystal and parachutes out of the plane alongside Humdinger and the kittens, leaving Skye trapped inside.
 Ryder and the other pups clear Main Street so Skye can land the damaged plane.